kubermatic/kubermatic/docs/resource-handling.md

 For wrapping/modifying existing resources we have 2 options:
-- Pass `ObjectModifier` functions to the typed `Reconcile*` functions Good if you wan't to modify all resources of a specific type
+- Pass `ObjectModifier` functions to the typed `Reconcile*` functions Good if you want to modify all resources of a specific type
 - Wrap the typed `*Creator` function.
   Good if you want to modify a single resource